Service

 You drop the vehicle in the morning.
 A technician connects manifold gauges, reads pressures and vent temperatures, and listens to the compressor.
 If the system holds gas correctly, we do a maintenance regas and a cabin-filter check.
 If pressures are low, we move to a nitrogen leak-down or UV dye trace, usually one to two hours.

 Once the failure point is confirmed, we call you with the actual job before any parts go on order.
-Repairs are typically same-day for O-rings, schrader valves, receiver-driers and common compressors.
+Repairs are typically same-visit for O-rings, schrader valves, receiver-driers and common compressors.
 Condenser and evaporator work usually takes a working day plus parts lead time.

 Before you collect, the system is pulled to a deep vacuum, charged by weight, and re-verified for vent temperature and compressor cycling on a short road test.